rux616/biraitbec-workbase-improved/README.md

 - ScreamingLake and CyberDanz: For administering the [Community Modding discord server and the updated BRB guide](https://discord.gg/DfFYJtt8p4)
 - luxor8071: For the [Fallout 4 HD Overhaul](https://www.nexusmods.com/fallout4/mods/52423) mod
 - Phylith: For the [PhyOp - Overhauled Optimized Textures](https://www.nexusmods.com/fallout4/mods/27038) mod
+- Lively: For helping me make the error messaging easier to understand
+- Aegis27: For helping me make the error messaging easier to understand
+- Kaethela: For being an excellent guinea pig and helping me track down the issue with USB drives

 ([TOC](#table-of-contents))